Support projects

 Reporting

-We provide detailed updates on the progress of all approved support projects with performance reports due on 1 April and 1 October.
+We provide detailed updates on the progress of all approved support projects with performance reports due twice a year.
 The Department reserves the right to request drafts and/or final versions of deliverables and/or evaluations in line with the timeframe for delivery of project milestones.

 We also report on successes, risks/challenges and subsequent mitigation strategies as part of an annual meeting with the Department.